 Breast cancer is treated in specialist cancer centres in Ireland.

-The staff at these centres have great expertise in managing patients with breast cancer.
-As a result, you may be transferred to another hospital from the one where you received your diagnosis.
+The staff at these centres have a lot of experience in managing patients with breast cancer.
+As a result, you may be transferred to another hospital from the one where you received your diagnosis, depending on your diagnosis and your suggested treatment plan.